Bulletin of Materials Science

-The Bulletin of Materials Science is a bimonthly peer-viewed scientific journal that publishes original research articles, review articles and rapid communications in all areas of materials science.
+The Bulletin of Materials Science is a bimonthly peer-reviewed scientific journal that publishes original research articles, review articles and rapid communications in all areas of materials science.
 It is published by Springer Science+Business Media on behalf of the Indian Academy of Sciences in collaboration with the Materials Research Society of India and the Indian National Science Academy.
 The editor-in-chief is Prof. Giridhar U Kulkarni (JNCASR).

 Abstracting and indexing

 The journal is abstracted and indexed in: